Website Overview: NWP & David

 (Click to enlarge)

-An economically “rocky” time until recently.
-Although politically stable, the first 50 years of Zambia’s independence have been very difficult economically, both for the country and especially this rural corner.
+An economically “rocky” time.
+Although politically stable, most of the first 50 years of Zambia’s independence have been economically difficult, both for the country and especially this rural northwestern corner.
 In 1963, relatively little was known about this province and unfortunately the same remains true.
-It was still called Zambia’s “Cinderella province” in 1963 and for at least three decades thereafter.
-This economic situation is, however, rapidly changing.
-By early 2016, Patrick Sapallo hopes to add text to the new webpage “NWP: Cinderella to Princess.”
-This will describe the new rapid economic transformation.
+It was called Zambia’s “Cinderella province” in 1963 and for at least five decades thereafter.
+This economic situation, however, seems is changing with the spread of copper mining to many areas of the province.

 The picture below is an old favorite that was taken at the Solwezi gorge near Solwezi town sometime between 1963 and 1965.
 This gorge contains old “bushman” paintings in caves along the river.
 Some are becoming damaged both by time and by human hands.

-PLEASE NOTE: The website will remain a work in progress throughout 2016.
+PLEASE NOTE: The website will remain a work in progress for the indefinite future, but there is no intention to make many changes after the end of 2021.